Metal theft: Prevention

+Manhole cover with inscription reading "Optical fiber / Not copper" to deter theft attempts.

 Requiring scrap metal buyers to record the photo IDs of scrap metal sellers, and recording scrap metal transactions may reduce the rate of metal theft.
 Paying scrap metal sellers by check rather than cash may reduce the rate of metal theft, and leaves records that can be investigated by police.
 Scrap merchants may refuse to accept certain commonly-stolen items, such as manhole covers, street signs, air-conditioning units, and railroad track components, unless the seller can prove legitimate ownership.
 Restrictions on some items have also been codified into law.
 Utility companies who are often the targets of metal theft can electroplate coding on to copper wire, which can positively identify the wire as stolen even if the insulation is burned off.

 Notable metal thefts and law enforcement efforts by country

 Australia

 In Australia in 2008, 8 tonnes of copper wiring, believed to be stolen from a variety of locations including rail tracks, power stations and scrap metal depots, was seized on its way to the Asian black market.